-For the waveform comparison, for a given event, we choose GWTC posterior samples \citep{gwtc21, gwtc3} corresponding to \ac{pe} run of one of the waveform models (\imrphenomxphm) and generate \ac{gw} strain corresponding to a set of waveform models.
-Here, we focus only on the intrinsic parameters for the mismatch comparison.
+For the waveform comparison, for a given event, we choose GWTC posterior samples \citep{gwtc21, gwtc3} corresponding to \ac{pe} run of one of the waveform models (\imrphenomxphm) and generate \ac{gw} strain using different waveform models.
+Here, we restrict the comparison to the intrinsic source parameters for the mismatch comparison.
 These intrinsic differences among the waveform models, quantified by the mismatches, limit the consistency of \ac{pe} runs with different waveform models.
 We randomly sample from the posterior distribution to generate multiple waveform strains based on the intrinsic parameters, such as masses and spins.
 Next, we estimate the match between these models.
-We use frequency domain implementation of following waveform models: \imrphenomxphm, \imrphenomxo, and \seobnr.
-We use the low-frequency cutoff of 20 Hz and the \texttt{aLIGOZeroDetHighPower} PSD model implemented in the publicly available library \texttt{LALSimulation} \citep{lalsuite}.
+We use the frequency-domain implementations of following waveform models: \imrphenomxphm, \imrphenomxo, and \seobnr.
+We use the low-frequency cutoff of 20 Hz and the \texttt{aLIGOZeroDetHighPower} PSD model implemented in the \texttt{LALSimulation} \citep{lalsuite} package.
 Figure \ref{fig:mismatch_cdf} shows the cumulative distribution of mismatches for different pairs of waveform models from the posterior samples of different events.
 The results indicate that the similarity between the waveform models varies across different regions of parameter space corresponding to various events.

-In Figure \ref{fig:scatter_mismatches}, we identify the specific regions of parameter space where mismatches are highest for various events in the waveform model pairs: \imrphenomxphm and \seobnr.
-The highest mismatches occur in regions characterized by a high mass ratio \((q = \frac{m_1}{m_2}, m_1 \geq m_2)\), significant precession \((\chi_\mathrm{p})\), and large negative effective spin \((\chi_{\text{eff}})\).
-This trend is particularly evident when two of these parameters are explored together.
+In Figure \ref{fig:scatter_mismatches}, we identify the regions of parameter space with the largest mismatches for various events for the waveform model pairs: \imrphenomxphm and \seobnr.
+The highest mismatches occur in regions characterized by a high mass ratio \((q = {m_2}/{m_1} \leq 1)\), significant precession \((\chi_\mathrm{p})\), and large negative effective spin \((\chi_{\text{eff}})\).
+This trend is particularly evident when two of these parameters are explored jointly.
 The high-mass events GW191109\_010717 and GW200129\_065458 exhibit larger overall mismatches.